LliliansCalvo/smiFISH_Arthropods/README.md

 The purpose of this tutorial and the provided test data is to allow even user with basic knowledge of R to be able to perform these analysis in their entirety.
 The codes are fairly simple, fast and very light so that they can be run from any machine.
 Only R and the mentioned packages in the tutoral are required.
-However, if any problem is found please contact the author llilians.calvogonzalez@postgrad.manchester.ac.uk or the correponding author tom.pettini@manchester.ac.uk for any clarification or help.
+However, if any problem is found please contact the author llilians.calvo@gmail.com or the correponding author pettini.tom@gmail.com for any clarification or help.

 These tutorial/code are made available for anyone to use however acknowledgement to the author Llilians Calvo and citation of the corresponding publication (Calvo, Pettini et al. 2020) is required.